 The online form for team submissions will open in mid January 2017.

 Student teams can enter seven-minute videos and 15 slides detailing their business ideas by end of day February 17, 2017.
 Judges will select 25 finalist teams to participate in e-Fest.
 The teams with the three best business ideas will receive $100,000, $50,000 and $25,000 in prizes, with an additional $10,000, $5,000 and $2,500 in grants going to their universities to support entrepreneurship education.
-A Friday night Innovation Challenge will award $20,000, $10,000 and $5,000 in scholarships to student teams who develop the best solution to a business problem unveiled that night.
+A Friday night Innovation Challenge will award $20,000, $10,000 and $5,000 in cash prizes to student teams who develop the best solution to a business problem unveiled that night.

 As the preliminary competition gets underway, EIX and the Schulze Family Foundation will award up to 100 development grants of $2,500 each to institutions to support developing teams for the Business Idea Competition.
 Professors, see below for more details.